 Aside from being extraordinarily uncomfortable and irritating (not to mention smelly), having athlete’s foot is embarrassing.
-Oftentimes the embarrassment of the affliction causes people to do things that actually make the athletes foot worse simply because they don’t want people to see (or smell) the two slices of garbage pizza attached to the bottoms of their ankles.
+Oftentimes the embarrassment of the affliction causes people to do things that actually make the athletes foot worse simply because they don’t want people to see (or smell) the garbage pits attached to the bottoms of their ankles.
 By make things worse I mean never taking shoes or socks off and thus never allowing their feet to dry out.
 I myself am guilty of it.
 The one and only year I lived in the dorms I picked up a little athletes foot from, you guessed it, the communal showers.
 I guess I should have listened to my old man and bought those shower sandals.
 Oh, well.
 Anyway, I just dealt with it and wore shoes every day until school ended, and I went home for the summer where I could cure athlete’s foot privately.

 Athlete’s Foot Symptoms